sahoo-subhankar/Personal-Voice-Assistant/README.md

 # Personal-Voice-Assistant
-[In this project, I will add new features]

-### Table of contents

-- Introduction
-- Key Features
-- Requirements
-- Python Packages
-- Run the Application
-- Contributing
-- Current Maintainer
-- License

 ### Introduction
 I built a voice assistant with Python.
 This voice assistant will help you automate your daily tasks by your voice commands.